-Even so, putting the science on a pedestal to solve everything with a snap of a finger with the AI magically working on the first test run is a definite "must not."
-This technology has its wide range of limitations, and it must always be in mind to have it grounded in reality.
-Planning its development accordingly in an iterative process is an effective suggested methodology.
-Scarcity in machine learning engineers and talents will be a problem if they're bombarded with AI projects, especially if that doesn't align with their field of work.
-Building magnificent teams of them would help the creation and innovation of AI projects while pairing them with those versed enough within the corporate world.
+Even so, putting the AI science on a pedestal to solve everything with a snap of a finger with it magically working on the first test runs, or in its multiple test runs, is a definite "must not."
+Even if it offers various amounts of help, this technology has its wide range of limitations, and it must always be in mind to have it grounded in reality.
+Planning its development accordingly in an iterative process is an effective suggested methodology, but the scarcity in machine learning engineers and talents will be a problem if they're bombarded with AI projects especially if that doesn't align with their field of work.
+Nevertheless, building magnificent teams of them would help the creation and innovation of AI projects while pairing them with those versed enough within the corporate world.
 And lastly, having the AI engineering teams held atop a pedestal to work on projects won't help with the overall project to succeed.
 Working with them by contributing as best as you can, and by keeping them on track of their constructed plans, goes a long way.

 Artificial intelligence will mold the next future generations into highly commercialize and technological societies.
 But as we sit back, wait and watch for its course of development to completely unfold, people aiming to learn wholly must have the capability on how to apply it positively in our daily lives as well as on the effectiveness of how it works.

-- AI courses that one can take from deeplearning.ai, and a certificate that can be achieved if learned through Coursera by Andrew Ng.
+- AI, machine learning, and data science courses that one can take from deeplearning.ai and Coursera lessons by Andrew Ng.

 - A 2019 article from Forbes about Artificial Intelligence.